 In every aspect of the curriculum, English can be found.
 Our children become confident speakers, listeners, readers and writers and are given opportunities to use and practise these skills in every subject.
 The English curriculum and the teaching of it has never been more high profile.

 Here at Livingstone we place a great emphasis on the importance of reading, whether this be through active phonics sessions, inviting book areas, book clubs, stimulus books and simply reading for pleasure.
 We encourage and nurture a love of reading and support children of all ages and abilities to access the wonderful world of books.
 We have purchased lots of new books to make our library and book areas interesting including graphic novels which are popular with our reluctant readers.
-We also involve the children in lots of fun activities such as World Book Day, The Terrific Travelling Book and author visits.
+We also involve the children in lots of fun activities such as World Book Day, The Wondrous Book Club and author visits.

 Each half term a quality text (usually linked to the class topic theme) is used as a stimulus for English teaching.
 Using this text, teachers will teach vocabulary, grammatical skills, spoken language skills and provide long and short writing opportunities.
 This teaching culminates in pupils producing a comprehensive narrative followed by and a non-fiction text, which incorporate the grammatical skills taught, new vocabulary introduced and use the genre specific structure and features.